MrCampbellICS4U/Not-a-Forking-Clue/README.md

 # Not-a-Forking-Clue
-a murder mystery game by Kelly, Emma, and Julie
+A murder mystery game by Kelly, Emma, and Julie